saucelabs/sauce-docs/docs/orchestrate/saucelabs-private-registry.md

 ### Starting a test

-If you're using SauceLabs Container Registry, you may start a test without providing credentials to your container registry.
+If you are using SauceLabs Container Registry, you may start a test without providing credentials to your container registry.
 However, you must follow two rules:
 1. Account used to start a test must be allowed to generate a short-lived token for the used registry.
-2. You must not provide `imagePullAuth` in the configuration file.
+2. You must not provide `imagePullAuth` in the configuration file for the container we should authenticate.

 If both of those conditions are met, we're going to automatically authenticate your test execution to pull container images.
-There's no need to change the way how you execute `saucectl` to start a test.
+There's no need to change the way how you execute `saucectl` to start a test - it all happens out of the box.

 ## How do I access SauceLabs Container Registry programmatically?

-In order to access SauceLabs Container Registry programmatically you will need a username and a short-lived generated token to be used as a password.
+In order to access SauceLabs Container Registry programmatically, you will need a username and a short-lived generated token to be used as a password.
 The token has a time-to-live of 30 minutes.

 To generate a token, use [Sauce Orchestrate API](https://docs.saucelabs.com/dev/api/orchestrate/)